HHansom/hhansom.github.io/README.md

 ## Professional Experience

 After completing my doctoral studies, I briefly entered the professional realm before heeding a calling rooted in my Christian faith.
-Currently, I serve as an Assistant Researcher at **Liberty University**, contributing to the intersection of mathematics and engineering.
+Currently, I serve as an Assistant Researcher at **LU**, contributing to the intersection of mathematics and engineering.

 ## Research Focus